Thomas Fanshawe

 - University Research Lecturer

 My research is based on the development and application of statistical methods to studies in primary care.
-My main areas of current interest include diagnosis and risk prediction, and the application of meta-analytic methods.
+My main areas of current interest include diagnosis and clinical risk prediction, and the application of meta-analytic methods.

 I coordinate the Year 1 & 2 medical statistics teaching of the Oxford pre-clinical (First BM) course and an accredited short course on Clinical Prediction Rules.
+I also contribute to other modules on the postgraduate programmes in Evidence-Based Health Care and Applied Digital Health, as well as supervising for the department's DPhil programmes.

 Recent publications